Technologies

 Looking for the most recent regular Connections answers?
 Click here for today’s Connections hints, as well as our daily answers and hints for The New York Times Mini Crossword, Wordle and Strands puzzles.

-Today’s Connections: Sports Edition is a fun one.
-The purple category, as always, is a real brain-bender.
-If you’re struggling but still want to solve it, read on for hints and the answers.
+How good are you at unscrambling letters to make a new word out of an old one?
+Today’s Connections: Sports Edition requires you to do just that — for the purple category, naturally.
+If you’re struggling with today’s puzzle but still want to solve it, read on for hints and the answers.

-Connections: Sports Edition is published by The Athletic, the subscription-based sports journalism site owned by the Times.
-It doesn’t show up in the NYT Games app but appears in The Athletic’s own app.
+Connections: Sports Edition is published by The Athletic, the subscription-based sports journalism site owned by The Times.
+It doesn’t appear in the NYT Games app, but it does in The Athletic’s own app.
 Or you can play it for free online.

 Read more: NYT Connections: Sports Edition Puzzle Comes Out of Beta